In February there were 122 alerts generated, resulting in 19 regression bugs being filed on average 4.3 days after the regressing change landed.

 Each month I’ll highlight the regressions and improvements found.

-- 😍 7 bugs were associated with improvements
+- 😍 5 bugs were associated with an improvement

 - 🤥 0 regressions were invalid